Origin: Isle of Islay (Scotland)

 Type: Single Malt Scotch Whisky

-Ageing barrels: Ex-Bourbon First Fill, Refill and rejuvinated
+Ageing casks: Ex-Bourbon First Fill, Refill and rejuvinated

 Added coloring: N/A

 Travel Retail Exclusives, or bottlings released exclusively for airport retailers, are the category of bottles that titillate collectors and sometimes leave enthusiasts disappointed.

 Created to attract customers on the move with the advantages of duty free, these are bottles that “slip” through the cracks of the official bottlings, fishing in the magnum sea of the NAS or inventing as yet unexploited ages, such as this 10-year Lagavulin that seems to want to fill the hole between those already in existence.

 The pandemic caused by COVID-19, among many other things, has almost completely eliminated long-haul travel, bringing to its knees the economy of Travel Retailers which, for example, found much of their wealth in Chinese customers: all the special editions to celebrate the Chinese New Year will now be gathering dust…